SuhaniGpta/dsci510_spring2026_final_project/readme.md

 Additionally, all games maintain high positive review percentages, indicating strong overall player satisfaction across the franchise.
 While Requiem shows strong early engagement for a newly released game, it has not yet reached the long-term engagement levels of older titles.

 Overall, the analysis highlights a key insight: early hype does not necessarily translate into sustained player engagement.
 By combining Google Trends and Steam data, this project provides a more complete understanding of early game performance.

+## How to Run

+1. Install dependencies:
+pip install -r requirements.txt

+2. Run the main pipeline:
+python src/main.py

+3. Open results.ipynb to view analysis and visualizations.

+The code automatically fetches data from Google Trends and the Steam API.

 # AI Usage